For more information about your visit, please contact us at visit@cimlg.org or call at 717-328-2800.

 Strategic Plan 2024

-We are proud to announce that we have finished the Strategic Plan 2023-2026, and you can read it here!
+We've made amazing progress on our Strategic Plan 2023-2026, and you can read it here!

 It focuses on the larger concepts for the organization in the next few years, as we strive to fulfill our vision to